Akshay23504/SimpleStringBuffer/README.md

 # SimpleStringBuffer
-A Simple Implementation of Java StringBuffer
+A Simple Implementation of Java StringBuffer with append and toString methods

 # Example